Sivani2005/Bharat-Intern/README.md

 This repository consists of my two projects that I have done during my internship in the company Bharat Intern.
 Project 1 : Iris Classification
-Project 2 : Movie Recommendations
+Project 2 : House price prediction